osism/release/docs/check-drift-kolla.md

 - **Fix:** remove the orphaned secret from the cfg-cookiecutter template (and regenerate environments), or allowlist it if it is an OSISM-invented secret.

+### Plugin: kolla_retired_patch_orphan

+**Retired-patch orphan — a 099-kolla.yml key whose only consumer was a carried patch that has been dropped for the newest release.**
+Three conditions must all hold for a key to be reported:

+1. **Patch-consumed** — the key appears (word-boundary match) in at least one file under `container-image-kolla-ansible patches/<older-release>/` for some older supported release.
+2. **Patch-absent** — the key appears in _no_ file under `patches/<newest-release>/`.
+A `.disabled` patch at the newest release **counts as a consumer** and prevents a report: `.disabled` is the bring-up parking state, not retirement.
+This rule is evidence-based:
+   `Add 2025.1 build` (osism/container-image-kolla-ansible#808) created
+   `patches/2025.1/` with five patches parked as `.disabled`, and osism/container-image-kolla-ansible#809–#812 ("fix `<patch>`") adapted and re-enabled four of them within the same cycle.
+The check fires only when a file _disappears_ from the newest release directory.
+There is deliberately no "disabled for N consecutive releases" heuristic: it would accept the latency of `kolla-operations.patch`, which was parked for two cycles, as the right trade for avoiding false positives during bring-up.
+3. **Upstream-absent** — upstream kolla-ansible does not define the key as a top-level default at _any_ supported release, in either `ansible/group_vars/all` **or** `ansible/roles/*/defaults/main.yml`.

+**Why neither `group_vars/all` alone nor a whole-tree textual scan is correct:**
+The upstream test is definition-based over two locations.  `group_vars/all` alone misses keys defined only in a role's defaults (`horizon_listen_port`, `octavia_certs_work_dir`).
+A textual search of the whole `ansible/` tree counts references in template values or task bodies as definitions, silently suppressing real findings; it also misses nothing that `top_level_keys()` would catch.
+Measured difference on 2026-09-01: definition-based yields 16 candidates where whole-tree-textual yields 14; the two extras are `certificates_dir` and `kolla_install_type` (referenced upstream but defined elsewhere), and neither is patch-consumed, so the report is identical in practice.
+Accept the two extra candidates — they are the honest reading of "upstream defines it".

+**Why matching is on patch content, not filename:** osism/container-image-kolla-ansible#942 renumbered every patch in `patches/2026.1/` to an `0001-*.patch` form.
+A filename-based check would have broken at that commit; content-based matching is rename-proof.

+**Release-ref resolution:** `release_to_ref` is always used to resolve a release to its upstream ref — never by string-formatting `stable/<release>`.
+This matters because 2024.1 resolves to `unmaintained/2024.1` and 2024.2 to the `2024.2-eol` tag.
+A first sizing pass that assumed `stable/` for all five releases silently dropped two of them from the upstream union and produced an inflated candidate set (six keys looked orphaned and were correctly retained once 2024.1 and 2024.2 were included).

+**Chain-overlap skip:** Keys owned by a dead, non-allowlisted service are skipped;
+`kolla_orphan_config` already reports them through the service-keyed chain.
+The plugin uses `kolla_orphan_config.dead_service_set()` — the allowlist-filtered dead set — rather than raw `orphan_ids()`, so an allowlisted service's keys are _not_ excluded here.
+Using the raw set would mean that `kolla_operations_*` keys (allowlisted as an OSISM invention) go unreported by both plugins simultaneously.

+**Fail-closed guard:** A missing or empty `patches/<newest>/` directory raises `SourceError` rather than treating it as "no consumers at the newest release".
+The motivating window: `latest/openstack-2026.1.yml` existed in `osism/release` before `patches/2026.1/` existed in `container-image-kolla-ansible`.
+In that window "no patch references this key" is absence of evidence, not evidence of absence.
+A missing _older_ `patches/<rel>/` is treated as "no consumers at that release" (`missing_ok=True`) — a missing older directory can only shrink the candidate set, never manufacture a false positive.

+The same rule covers the individual patch files.
+Every path the scan reads came from the directory listing at the same ref, so a read that fails is a timeout, a throttled response or an outage — never "this file is absent".
+It raises rather than being skipped: skipping one at the newest release drops a consumer and reports a live key as retired, and skipping one at an older release drops the only evidence the key was ever consumed and suppresses a real finding.
+Either way the report would still look complete.

+**Findings split into two blocks, by whether anything changed at this release.**
+Whether the retired patch was still _applied_ at the release it was last carried in, or was already parked as `.disabled`, decides what the finding means — and a `.disabled` suffix buried in a path is the wrong place to hide that difference:

+- **applied when last carried** — the patch was live through the previous release, so dropping it stopped the behaviour it implemented.
+Remediation is to decide whether that behaviour should be restored, via a patch for the new release or a native equivalent, _before_ removing the key.
+  `kolla_disable_python_deprecation_warnings` is the worked example.
+- **already `.disabled` when last carried** — the key stopped having an effect when the patch was parked, not when it was deleted; deleting it only made the dead key visible.
+Nothing changed at the newest release and the remediation is a plain cleanup.
+The six `grafana_*_paths` / `prometheus_*_paths` keys whose only consumer was `kolla-operations.patch` are this case — the predicted cost of the parking rule in condition 2, landing exactly as expected.

+The split is carried by per-entry `summary` / `remediation` overrides (`DriftEntry.summary`), which is what `report.py` groups on, so the two kinds render as separate blocks.
+A key consumed at that release by both an applied and a parked patch counts as applied, and the applied file is the one named.

+**Findings are advisory** (`severity="advisory"`, exit 0) — both blocks — because
+the check tests "consumed", not "functional": a customer kolla config overlay can consume a key through a stale fork of an upstream template, keeping the key live without making it work.
+Either way the key may also simply be allowlisted if it is deliberately kept.

+    python3 src/check-drift.py --group kolla --plugin kolla_retired_patch_orphan

+- **Inputs:** `defaults all/099-kolla.yml`; `container-image-kolla-ansible
+  patches/<release>/` (all files, every supported release); `openstack/kolla-ansible ansible/` (group_vars/all and roles/*/defaults/main.yml, per resolved release ref).
+- **Fix:** confirm the key is still wanted, then remove it from `osism/defaults all/099-kolla.yml`, add a working consumer for the newest release, or allowlist it with a reason.

 ### Plugin: kolla_enablement_build

 **Enabled → built — an enabled service must be in the build set.** For each supported release R, an OSISM-enabled kolla service